1. Goals

 4. Baseline Documentation

-IRS regulations require documentation establishing the condition of your property at the time your conservation easement is signed.
+Documentation is required to establish the condition of your property at the time your conservation easement is signed.
 Specific conservation values, such as soil types, tree types, aerial photographs, and location of wetlands, will be recorded in the baseline document.
 By signing the baseline, you will agree that the document’s content appropriately represents your property at the time the conservation easement is signed.
 There is no charge for this service.

 5. Survey